 If you are new to virtual field trips, I'd love to give you access to my Ancient Egypt Virtual Field Trip.
 This VFT explores the Valley of the Kings where archaeologist Howard Carter uncovered King Tutankhamen's tomb!

 The best part is the work is done!

 I've designed this digital activity for Google Slides, so that you can assign this to your students in Google Classroom, but this is also compatible with other learning platforms.
 All of the instructions and links are built into this activity, so this virtual field trip is completely set up and ready to go.
 Yay!

 This virtual field trip includes informational text to build background knowledge and has built-in clickable links for students to tour various sites around the Valley of the Kings.
 Technology today is pretty amazing, and the 360-degree views in Google Earth™ provide an opportunity for students to explore and take ownership in their learning.

 As well, this virtual field trip includes a link to a short video from an archaeologist studying the tombs.
 This is a great way for students to hear from different voices and perspectives.

 Before exploring each burial site, students will locate the specific tomb on the site map using the correct code.
 Students will drag and drop a star icon to pinpoint the location on the map.

 Throughout this virtual trip, students will answer critical thinking questions.
 I have made all of these editable so that you can tailor the questions to better fit your student needs.
 These short answer questions are a great way to keep students accountable for their learning while providing an opportunity to use critical thinking skills.
 A grading rubric is also included for you.

-There are fantastic images and 360-degree views on Google Earth, but it can become overwhelming.
+There are many fantastic images and panoramic views on Google Earth™, but it can become overwhelming.
 I've taken the time to incorporate specific links to places that are most meaningful and have the best panoramic views for students.